an art and performance festival

 Interested in applying to Macon Art eXplosion but need to learn more?
-Come to one of our site tours:
+Come to one of our site tours or Zoom info sessions:

-Join Macon’s vibrant artist and creatives group, Creative Conversations, as they host a tour at The Grand for people interested in applying.
+We host a tour at The Grand for people interested in applying.
 Walk around the whole space, brainstorm ideas for submitting to the festival, and connect and network with other creatives!
-FREE DRINKS AND REFRESHMENTS PROVIDED
+DRINKS AND REFRESHMENTS PROVIDED

 Hang Out at The Grand!
 Kick off your weekend by coming to see a site tour and learn about applying to Macon Art eXplosion.
-FREE DRINKS AND PIZZA PROVIDED!
+FREE DRINKS AND REFRESHMENTS PROVIDED!

 Frequently Asked Questions and Site Photos

 We encourage anyone – and we mean anyone – with a bold idea to apply for Macon Art eXplosion.
 This includes artists and creatives of all ages and backgrounds.
 Our only requirements is that your gifts/art are handcrafted – not part of a larger corporation’s products.
 Even if you are unsure of an idea, please feel free to apply!
 Our artist council can provide specific feedback even in the event that your work is not accepted.

 We encourage both visual and performing artists to apply with all kinds of ideas.
 We want your one-woman operas and group paint and sips.
 We are looking for any idea we can house in the building.
 The only limitation on the type of work is that most submissions will have a relatively small amount of installation time and that nothing can be hung from our walls – as a historic theatre, we are a little old and delicate!